-While in elementary school Pat played Parks and Rec basketball which helped him develop his skills even more.
+While in elementary school, Pat played Parks and Rec basketball which helped him develop his skills even more.
 Pat was always the smallest player on the court.
 The skinny kid with a lot of heart and determination.
 He recalls his uniform being so big that he had to use a safety pin to hold up his shorts.
-In middle school Pat was the only 6th grader selected to play on the school team with all 7th and 8th graders.
+In middle school, Pat was the only 6th grader selected to play on the school team with all 7th and 8th graders.
 This was huge for Pat because he was able to be on the same team as his older brother Reggie.
 This would lead to many one on one battles in the backyard, as the brothers would prepare for the season.

-After a month of being home Pat was scouted by the renowned And1 mixtape tour in 2003 and began traveling the world displaying his dribbling ability.
+After a month of being home, Pat was scouted by the renowned And1 mixtape tour in 2003 and began traveling the world displaying his dribbling ability.
 In 2004, he was featured on the ESPN television show "Streetball" and quickly became a fan favorite, earning the nickname "Pat The Roc”.
-Pat traveled the world with the “And1″ TV show for 5 years, and landed a character in the Playstation video game “And1 Streetballers”.
+Pat traveled the world with the “And1″ TV show for 5 years and landed a character in the Playstation video game “And1 Streetballers”.

 By 2007, Pat had been through 2 passports and traveled to over 25 countries fulfilling his dream of playing professional basketball.
-As his brand grew, Pat began venturing off to many other oppurtunities.
-He went on to star in numerous commercials, including a CBS commercial with P. Diddy, another video game “NBA 2K”, movies-“The Cookout” and “Note To Self”, music videos with artists such as “Wale” and “Matt and Kim”, and 3 more TV shows, including a basketball reality show which aired on the largest sports network in China.
+As his brand grew, Pat began venturing off to many other opportunities.
+He went on to star in numerous commercials, including a CBS commercial with P. Diddy, another video game “NBA 2K”, movies (“The Cookout” and “Note to Self”), music videos with artists such as “Wale” and “Matt and Kim”, and 3 more TV shows, including a basketball reality show which aired on the largest sports network in China.

 Pat’s diverse talent has led him to earn many endorsement deals.
 In 2008, Pat became the first basketball player to be endorsed by Under Armour.
-Under Armour featured Pat in all of it’s store advertisements, including Dick’s Sporting Goods, Sports Authority, Finish Line and 5 editions of SLAM magazine.
-In 2009, Pat was one of 5 SBA players chosen to tour Europe with NBA legends Dennis Rodman, Tim Hardaway and Mugsy Bogues.
+Under Armour featured Pat in all of its store advertisements, including Dick’s Sporting Goods, Sports Authority, Finish Line, and 5 editions of SLAM magazine.
+In 2009, Pat was one of 5 SBA players chosen to tour Europe with NBA legends Dennis Rodman, Tim Hardaway, and Mugsy Bogues.
 Pat earned a Diplomatic Passport status and citizenship from the President of Gambia, Africa for his contribution to the development of basketball in Africa.

 In 2010, Pat signed a deal with SKY management which landed him his own signature “Pat The Roc” shoe in stores by Chinese sports brand VOIT.
 The success of his shoe led to an even bigger endorsement deal from sports drink Gatorade.
-Pat became the first non NBA basketball player to have his face appear on millions of Gatorade bottles in stores.
-Pat toured China with fellow Gatorade athlete, NBA star, Dwayne Wade of the Miami Heat.
+Pat became the first non-NBA basketball player to have his face appear on millions of Gatorade bottles in stores.
+Pat toured China with fellow Gatorade athlete, NBA star Dwayne Wade of the Miami Heat.

 When not working on his game, Pat began donating his time to public speaking, spreading his “A.I.P.” message of hope to hundreds of schools and basketball camps across the world.
 Pat’s powerful message landed him on the same stage as American leaders such as author John C. Maxwell, Rev. Jesse Jackson, and President Obama’s campaign.
-Pat continued his philanthropic efforts by starting a non-profit organization Team A.I.P. which is a organization that provides a goal-setting curriculum for youth to follow as they reach for their dreams.
+Pat continued his philanthropic efforts by starting a non-profit organization, Team A.I.P., which provides a goal-setting curriculum for youths to follow as they reach for their dreams.

 Pat trains and works with some of the top NBA players from teams such as the Sacramento Kings, Los Angeles Lakers, and Washington Wizards to name a few.
-He also trains some of the top collegiate basketball players from the schools Maryland, Duke, Indiana, Notre Dame, Georgetown, Memphis, and George Mason to name a few.
+He also trains some of the top collegiate basketball players from Maryland, Duke, Indiana, Notre Dame, Georgetown, Memphis, and George Mason to name a few.
 Pat’s legacy and story is an inspiration to many all over the world.
 His efforts to inspire people to believe “Anything is Possible” has brought him closer to his goal to change lives, one bounce at a time.